Purpose of Biology Program

 I. Microbiology Core Courses (23 Sem.
 Hrs.):

-Choose 1-2 hours of approved electives.
+Choose 12 hours of upper division electives.
 A total of at least 120 hours is required to graduate with the B.S. degree.

 E. Organismal Biology Track